Can Bankruptcy Stop Civil Lawsuits?

 Contact our certified bankruptcy lawyers at (865) 328-7993 for a free consultation.
 We are conveniently located in Morristown, Knoxville, and Sevierville, TN.

-By filing for bankruptcy, you can obtain an automatic stay.
-This injunction prevents your creditors from continuing their collection activities, including their attempts to obtain a money judgment in a lawsuit.
-This gives the court time to evaluate your assets and ensure that they are adequately divided among each creditor, rather than one creditor receiving a disproportionate share.
+The automatic stay also gives the court time to evaluate your assets and ensure that they are adequately divided among each creditor, rather than one creditor receiving a disproportionate share.
 The latter scenario, of course, would mean that you would have no funds to repay your other creditors.

 When your bankruptcy case is approved, the court is given jurisdiction over any cases involving the allegation that you owe someone money.
 This could be due to failing to pay a debt or being held liable for someone’s accident injuries.
 For qualifying cases, the court would handle the underlying debt and the lawsuit would be dismissed.